Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: System model

 The communication model describes the wireless transmission processes between AVs and edge servers.
-To maintain accurate physical–virtual synchronization and receive high-quality metaverse services, AVs should upload real-time sensing data to edge servers for updating their Large AI model-empowered AI agents and offloading computation tasks through uplink channels~\cite{luo2025incentivizing}.
+To maintain accurate physical–virtual synchronization and receive high-quality metaverse services, AVs should upload real-time sensing data to edge servers for updating their large AI model-empowered AI agents and offloading computation tasks through uplink channels~\cite{luo2025incentivizing}.
 Consider the case where the AI agent of AV $m$ is deployed on RSU $n$ in the virtual space during time slot $t$, i.e., $e_m^t=n$.
-Let $\hat{l}_m^t=l_n=\{x_n,y_n\}$ denote the position of agent server $e_m^t$, which corresponds to the fixed geographical coordinates of RSU $n$, with $x_n$ and $y_n$ representing its longitude and latitude, respectively.
-The longitudinal difference between AV $m$ and RSU $n$ is thus given by $\Delta x_{m,n}^t=\frac{\pi}{180}\left(x_m^t-x_n\right)$, while the latitudinal difference is $\Delta y_{m,n}^t=\frac{\pi}{180}(y_m^t-y_n)$.
-Therefore, the haversine of the central angle $\theta_{m,n}^t$ (in radians) is
+Let $\hat{l}_m^t=l_n=\{x_n,y_n\}$ denote the position of agent server $e_m^t$, which corresponds to the fixed geographical coordinates of RSU $n$, with $x_n$ and $y_n$ representing its latitude and longitude, respectively.
+The latitudinal difference between AV $m$ and RSU $n$ is thus given by $\Delta x_{m,n}^t=\frac{\pi}{180}\left(x_m^t-x_n\right)$, while the longitudinal difference is $\Delta y_{m,n}^t=\frac{\pi}{180}(y_m^t-y_n)$.
+Hence, the haversine of the central angle $\theta_{m,n}^t$ (in radians) is

 From Eq.~(\ref{have}), we know that $\theta_{m,n}^t = 2\arcsin{\sqrt{hav(\theta_{m,n}^t)}}$.
 Then, the actual distance between AV $m$ and RSU $n$ is

 where $R=6371$ km denotes the radius of the Earth.